 “Not being able to record calls with our previous phone system was a significant challenge for our business,” says Abdul.
-“With 8x8 Virtual Contact Center, we can automatically record and store all calls without our agents having to do anything.
+“With 8x8 Virtual Contact Centre, we can automatically record and store all calls without our agents having to do anything.
 It’s a seamless process that reduces our legal exposure.”

 8x8 CRM Features Enable Caller Authentication

 As a company, Aon Hewitt continuously looks for ways to enhance its consulting and outsourcing services to clients.
-Agents at the Richmond, Virginia, office have started using the CRM features provided in the 8x8 Virtual Contact Center to track calls, add notes, and follow up on client questions.
+Agents at the Richmond, Virginia, office have started using the CRM features provided in the 8x8 Virtual Contact Centre to track calls, add notes, and follow up on client questions.

 “8x8’s CRM features streamline the workflow for agents when they are handling calls,” says Abdul.
 “They help agents remember to close the loop with clients who requested information and are waiting for a response.”

 Recently a client approached Aon Hewitt with an urgent project: they needed to outsource the prequalification process for 1,000 job applicants.
-Abdul immediately reached out to his 8x8 account manager, got a toll-free number, and set up a temporary contact center so agents could conduct interviews by phone.
+Abdul immediately reached out to his 8x8 account manager, got a toll-free number, and set up a temporary contact centre so agents could conduct interviews by phone.
 Within days, Aon Hewitt had reduced the pool of applicants down to 50 qualified candidates, saving the client an enormous amount of time.

 “Back when we were using our proprietary phone system, we never considered taking on a projects like this for our clients,” says Abdul.
 “We couldn’t move fast enough to meet their needs.
-By implementing virtual contact centers, we can.
+By implementing virtual contact centres, we can.
 8x8 has opened up all kinds of possibilities for our business.”